 If you are looking for a cyber security job, there are some skills that you need to master in order to find your dream job.
 The ideal cyber security professional possesses knowledge in system architecture, system administration, operating systems, networking, virtualization software, and other major components of IT systems.
 Although there are no programming languages that you must know to be successful in cybersecurity, an understanding of programming in general and skills in some languages will definitely help you to accomplish your day to day tasks.

-As programming is used to build software, apps and websites, coding languages plays a big role in IT.
+As programming is used to build software, apps and websites, coding languages plays a big role in IT and when providing IT support to businesses.
 As a cyber security professional, you need to understand precisely how things work, and therefore a comprehensive knowledge of programming is required.

 In cyber security, programming languages are very often used to develop tools that will automate tasks as such as testing how secure websites are against SQL injections, monitoring and parsing logs, and various other things depending to your position.